Real-time customer relationship management for the organization that's in your pocket.

 Cell CRM is provided free by Hardcover Web Design.
 Financial support is through optional services.

 Cell CRM is free software for customer relationship management dual licensed under the MIT or GNU General Public License, Version 2.
-There are no limits built into Cell CRM for the number of users, organizations, contacts, etc. To assist with evaluation, Cell CRM comes configured for a single user, Robinson Crusoe, so the tester can begin informing a decision right away.
+There are no limits on the number of users, the amount of time the software can be used for free, etc.

+Cell CRM is quick to deploy, well documented and easy to learn.
+To assist with evaluation, Cell CRM comes configured for a single user, Robinson Crusoe, so the tester can begin informing a decision right away.

 The organization search button searches within the selected query by the first part of the organization name, address or telephone number.
 Users may not search all records unless authorized to do so by being set up with a query for all organizations.

 About half the organization and contact fields are intended for user definition.
+The the labels can be redefined for the fields A-I for organizations and fields J-R for contacts.
 The first three user-definable fields for organizations — A, B and C — can be set up for auto completion in the administration area to provide a list of verified entries.

 Telephone numbers are entered like on cell phones with the exception of the country code having its own field.
 The pause code is entered between the number and the extension.
-The pause code is often the letter, p, or a comma.
+The pause code is often the letter "p" or a comma.
 Not all cell phones and dialing software support pause codes.
-For that reason links with and without extensions are provided.
+For that reason, links with and without extensions are provided.

 Notes and activities record who added or last updated them.
 In the example shown, Rob Crusoe is the logged in user.
-Any notes or activities Rob adds or edits will show his name after, By.
-Scheduled activities are also scheduled, For, someone.
+Any notes or activities Rob adds or edits will show his name after "By."
+Scheduled activities are also scheduled "For" someone.
 Users can schedule activities for anyone in their user group.
-In the example below the only other person in Robinson Crusoe's user group is Friday.
+In the example below, the only other person in Robinson Crusoe's user group is Friday.